Crete’s the word

 As we walked around the resort it felt really spacious and even though it was busy there was still plenty of room and enough sunbeds for everyone.
 The nearest town, Gouves, is a 15 minute walk away, which can be reached by strolling along the ocean path.
 Here you will find bars, tavernas and a few shops.
 Although, with a choice of nine restaurants on site there are plenty of options to choose from.

-There are so many room categories at Amirandes making it easy to find the perfect set up for your vacation.
+There are so many room categories at Amirandes making it easy to find the perfect set up for your holiday.
 For special occasions you can book a couple of villas – some of which inter-connect.

 The kids club welcomes children from 3 to 12 years of age.
 You can drop and pick up the little ones as you please, and it is all complimentary and run by Amirandes staff.
-Children will love the mini disco in the amphitheater in the evenings!
+Children will love the mini disco in the amphitheatre in the evenings!

 I would recommend Amirandes for young and older families plus couples too, as there really is something for everyone and it is in a great location for exploring the island.

 Our final stop was just five minutes down the road at Paradise Island Villas.
 Set away from the coast, you really feel like you are in rural Crete without actually been too far away from anything!
 We had the warmest welcome from Eleni and the team who are all so incredibly helpful and know the area inside out.
 The property consists of 12 villas, all with their own hydro pool, private lawn area and fully equipped kitchen.